mitranim/fpx/docs/html/partials/dict.md

 ## Dict

-Utils for dealing with properties and dictionaries ("objects").
+Utils for dealing with dictionaries ("objects") and properties in general.

 ---